Here are some conventions [Update: typos fix, Friday]

 • z|M is the output of M in the state reached from the current state by the sequence of events “z” (if it is not clear from the context whether “z” is an event or a sequence, then we can just say which it is.)

-• do you need a prescription to buy disulfiram Absolute state where the sequence parameter is made explicit.
+• Absolute state where the sequence parameter is made explicit.
 This is mostly useful fordefining the initial output and for when we construct composite state machines.

 • w:M is the output of state machine “M” in the state reached by following input sequence “w” from the initial state of M.